define-private-public/PSRayTracing/README.rst

 Now, in a prior chapter, we actually made a ``BVHNode`` object.
 Having ``Box`` actually use that to store the rectangles (and perform the ``hit()``) was much faster.
-The only complication from this is now construction of a ``Box`` object requires an RNG, but it’s really a small price to pay.
+The only complication from this is now construction of a ``Box`` object requires an RNG, but it's really a small price to pay.

 With the use of the ``BVHNode``, this dropped down to 6 minutes and 5 seconds (365 sec).
 That's already a speedup of ~30%.